Perception Gaps: The Expensive Truth About High-Trust Teams

 Then it happens…

-You probe for more information, hoping what he’s telling you isn’t right.
-Then, a few more of the implementation team members join in on the conversation.
-Before long, you realize that your dream project just morphed into a business nightmare.
-The implementation team is building a solution that’s fundamentally different than what your business strategy is aligned around.
+You probe for information, hoping he’s delusional.
+Then, a few key team members join in the discussion.
+Before long, you start to realize that your dream project just morphed into a business nightmare.

 The $180 Billion Problem Almost No One Recognizes